-ASSESSMENT OF VENTILATION, RESPIRATION AND OXYGENATION
+ASSESSMENT OF THE AIRWAY, VENTILATION, RESPIRATION AND OXYGENATION

 Assessment of Ventilation, Respiration, and Oxygenation (breathing)